mgedmin/pytag.vim/README.rst

-  :Tag module.class           -- jump to the right class :Tag package.module.class   -- jump to the right class :Tag package.module         -- jump to the right file
+  :Tag module.class           -- jump to the right class :Tag package.module.class   -- jump to the right class :Tag package.module         -- jump to the right file :Tag package                -- jump to the right file

 You still need a tags file.
 What ``:Tag`` does is filter the tags according to containing class/filename.

-If you want to jump to Python modules, you'll need to generate your tags file with the ctags option ``--extra=+f``.
+If you want to jump to Python modules and packages, you'll need to generate your tags file with the ctags option ``--extra=+f``.

 Installation